 Employee Clearance Certificate

-An employee clearance certificate is issued by an organisation as an official document stating that an employee has completed all the steps of the employee clearance process before leaving the company.
+An employee clearance certificate is an official document issued by an organization confirming that an employee has completed all required clearance procedures before leaving the company.
 The certificates prove that the employee has surrendered all the company property, cleared financial obligations, and fulfilled all other prerequisite exit requirements.

 Objectives of Employee Clearance Certificate